-This Marine Water and Sediment Quality (MW&SQ) Chapter of the Caledonia Offshore Wind Farm (OWF) Environmental Impact Assessment Report, specifically relating to the Proposed Development (Offshore), presents an overview of the existing marine environmental characteristics, up to Mean High Water Springs, for:
+This Marine Water and Sediment Quality (MW&SQ) Chapter of the Caledonia Offshore Wind Farm (OWF) Environmental Impact Assessment Report, specifically relating to Caledonia North, presents an overview of the existing marine environmental characteristics, up to Mean High Water Springs, for:

-- Water quality (including physical parameters), Water Framework Directive Legislation Protected Areas, Bathing Waters, Shellfish Water Protected Areas, Nutrient Sensitive Areas; - Sediment quality (including Particle Size Analysis and Total Organic Carbon); and - Sediment contamination (including Total Hydrocarbons, Polycyclic Aromatic Hydrocarbons, Polychlorinated Biphenyls, Polybrominated Diphenyl Ethers, Organochloropesticides, organotins and metals).
+- Water quality (including physical parameters), Water Framework Directive Legislation Protected Areas, Bathing Waters, Shellfish Water Protected Areas, Nutrient Sensitive Areas; - Sediment quality (including Particle Size Analysis and Total Organic Carbon); and - Sediment contamination (including Total Hydrocarbons, Polycyclic Aromatic Hydrocarbons, Polychlorinated Biphenyls, Polybrominated Diphenyl Ethers, Organochloropesticides, Organotins and metals).

-The Study Area has been determined based upon the location of the Proposed Development (Offshore) and proposed infrastructure, alongside spring tidal excursions and expert judgement.
+The Study Area has been determined based upon the location of Caledonia North and proposed infrastructure, alongside spring tidal excursions and expert judgement.
 In order to assess the potential changes relative to the baseline (existing) environment, a combination of complimentary approaches have been adopted for this MW&SQ assessment:

-- Online database and open-source data (for example, the European Marine Observation and Data Network (EMODnet), British Geological Society, Water Classification Hub); - Monitoring data collected during the construction of other developments in analogous environmental settings (such as the Moray West OWF); and - Analytical assessments of site-specific survey data undertaken to provide an up-to-date representation of the physical and chemical characteristics of water and sediment occurring within the area of the Proposed Development (Offshore).
+- Online database and open-source data (for example, the European Marine Observation and Data Network (EMODnet), British Geological Society, Water Classification Hub); - Monitoring data collected during the construction of other developments in analogous environmental settings (such as the Moray West OWF); and - Analytical assessments of site-specific survey data undertaken to provide an up-to-date representation of the physical and chemical characteristics of water and sediment occurring within the area of Caledonia North.

-The Caledonia Site is located in water depths up to 88m below Lowest Astronomical Tide within the Moray Firth on a seabed comprised of sands with mobile bedforms present in discreet locations, indicating an active sediment transport regime.
+Caledonia North is located in water depths up to 60m below Lowest Astronomical Tide within the Moray Firth, on a seabed comprised of sands with mobile bedforms present in discreet locations, indicating an active sediment transport regime.
 The salinity, temperature, dissolved oxygen, turbidity and pH profiles of the water column were all typical for the region.
 Sediment contaminants are below relevant guideline levels and toxic effects to fauna are not anticipated.

 Consideration of the Design Envelope has been undertaken to identify worst case scenarios with respect to MW&SQ.
-Adopting a source-pathway-receptor approach, the potential impacts associated with the Proposed Development (Offshore) have been assessed, in accordance with the Scoping Opinion and subsequent stakeholder engagement, using a suite of methodologies which include numerical modelling, the evidence-base and expert judgement.
+Adopting a source-pathway-receptor approach, the potential impacts associated with the Caledonia North have been assessed, in accordance with the Scoping Opinion and subsequent stakeholder engagement, using a suite of methodologies which include numerical modelling, the evidence-base and expert judgement.
 Receptors identified include both non-designated sites (e.g., wider marine environment) and designated sites (e.g., coastal and transitional waterbodies).
 Specifically, the following impacts have been considered: